bfaulk96/emoji-responder-node/README.md

 # Emoji Responder

-Responds with emojis to keywords or phrases in a Slack server
+#### Responds with emojis to keywords or phrases in a Slack server
 Built with NodeJS and Typescript

-(as a fallback since the Deno version has hit so many snags)
+### Current Roadmap:
+- [x] Connect to database
+- [ ] Clean up typings and comments
+- [ ] Add endpoint to change log level dynamically (for easier debugging)?
+- [ ] Add functionality to add/remove mappings from database for a server